danielFields/Data-Engineering-Simulated-Pipeline/Report Writeup.md

 **5. How the project would be different if:**
  - If the data was increased by 100x:
-    - If the data was increased by 100x, in the preprocessing steps it would make sense to use many more smaller files rather than a few large files.
-Additionally, if the data increased by 100x it would make sense to change the SQL that creates the CRIMES and PROPERTY tables to filter only for valid rows.
-In the crime data, it would make sense to only look at misdemeanors and felonies.
-In the housing data, it would make sense to filter based on how recent a property was sold to ensure the values reflect the current market.
+    - If the data was increased by 100x, then at this stage it would become more sensible to use a big data compute solution like an Amazon EMR Spark cluster and use the HDFS file system instead of S3 and JSON to move from the internet to Redshift.
+In this scenario, the preprocessing steps done in pandas-python would instead need to change to be done in pyspark.
+Then instead of offloading the proccessed downloaded data into JSON's on the machine, they would be instead saved to partitioned Parquet files to be put into Redshift.

  - If the pipelines were run on a daily basis by 7am:
     - The steps of this process could be put into an Airflow DAG and scheduled to run.